 Holly Everett is cross-appointed with the School of Music.
 Her research interests include belief, material culture, music, occupational folklife, popular culture, and tourism.
-Dr. Everett’s editorial work includes serving as English Language Book Review Editor for Material Culture Review, on the editorial board of Shima: The International Journal of Research into Island Cultures, and the editorial committee of Newfoundland and Labrador Studies.
-She is a member of the Folklore Studies Association of Canada, the American Folklore Society, the International Association for the Study of Popular Music, and the Small Island Cultures Research Initiative Network.
-Dr. Everett’s work has been published in Contemporary Legend, Cuizine, Ethnologies, Folklore, Journal of American Folklore, Popular Music and Society, and The Folklore Historian.
+Dr. Everett’s editorial work includes serving as English Language Book Review Editor for Material Culture Review and on the editorial board of Shima: The International Journal of Research into Island Cultures.
+Her work has been published in Contemporary Legend, Cuizine, Ethnologies, Folklore, The Journal of American Folklore, Popular Music and Society, and The Folklore Historian, among others.
 Her book on roadside memorials, Roadside Crosses in Contemporary Memorial Culture, was published by the University of North Texas Press.

 “Food, Class and the Self: Seal Flipper Pie and Class Conflict.”
 Food for Thought: A Multidisciplinary Discussion.
 Ed.
 Robert Scott Stewart and Susan A. Korol.
 71-97.
 Sydney, NS: Cape Breton University Press, 2012.

 “Newfoundland and Labrador on a Plate: Bed, Breakfast, and Regional Identity.”
 Cuizine: The Journal of Canadian Food Cultures 3.1 (2011).

 "Harry Choates as Cajun Cultural Hero."
 Crossing Over: Fiddle and Dance Studies from Around the North Atlantic 3.
 Ed.
 Ian Russell and Anna Kearney Guigné.
 93-104.
 Aberdeen: The Elphinstone Institute, 2010.